UnexpectedMaker/ReflowMaster/README.md

 # ReflowMaster

-Reflow Master is my open source toaster oven reflow controller that I also sell full assembled on tindie: https://www.tindie.com/products/13378/
+ReflowMaster is my original open source toaster oven reflow controller that I used to sell on tindie: https://www.tindie.com/products/13378/

+### This project is not compatible with ReflowMasterPro

 ![Reflow Master](http://3sprockets.com.au/um/projects/reflowmaster/Pict_01.jpg)